tony-albanese/ci-project-4/README.md

 As a user, I can only modify or delete my own entries so that others may not tamper with my recommendations.

+As a user, I can recieve feedback when I interact with the site so that I know if my actions are successful.

 # UX Design

 # Database Design